GSA/code-gov/HelpWanted.md

 # Help Wanted "Template"

-The __Help Wanted__ feature of Code.gov will be based off of Github Issues.
+**NOTE:** The __Help Wanted__ feature of Code.gov is now called [Open Tasks](https://code.gov/open-tasks).

+All Opens Tasks are based off of Github Issues.

-Github Issues is a quick and easy way to express work to be done on a project and integrates well into modern developer workflow.
+[Github Issues](https://guides.github.com/features/issues/) is a quick and easy way to express work to be done on a project and integrates well into modern developer workflow.
 It's also a good way to keep a single line of communication with your contributor community.

 Every Github issue should have the following information for it to be useful: